 Interactive Media: Your Passion, Your Career

-The Becker School of Design & Technology at Clark enables students to participate in leading-edge studies in a master of fine arts program currently ranked No. 7 in the nation in interactive media design.
+The Becker School of Design & Technology at Clark enables students to participate in leading-edge studies in a master of fine arts program in interactive media design currently ranked by The Princeton Review as No. 7 in the world.